dladams/vdcoldbox/README.md

 Here are some interesting things to do inside this environment.

-### Define datasets
+### Datasets

 We make use of *duneproc* which uses it's own notion of datasets to define the event input for a run.
 A *duneproc* dataset is just a collection of (logical) file names.
 The *duneproc* command finds the file list for dataset \<dsname> by searching the directory tree
-$HOME/data/dune/datasets/ for a file names \<dsname>.txt.
+$HOME/data/dune/datasets/ for a file name \<dsname>.txt.
-You can create these by hand, copy or link some else's definitions or use *duneproc* scripts that use sam to locate the files of interest.
+You can create these by hand, copy or link some else's definitions or use the *duneproc* scripts that use sam to locate the files for a run.

-This a little different from sam which defines a data set with a query that is used to select files at run time.
+This definition of a dataset differs from that of sam which defines a data set with a query that is used to select files at run time.
 A sam query is typically used to identify the files that comprise a *duneproc* dataset.
 Common dataset definitions include all files from a run, a single file in a run, and a set of contiguous event numbers in a run.
 There is a find file command for the 2021 VD (i.e. CRP1) bottom coldbox data: